Anikhe00/Tailwing-Pricing-Page/README.md

 # Tailwing-Pricing-Page

-The task is to recreate the Tailwing Pricing Page Component with HTML and CSS
+The task is to recreate the Tailwing Pricing Page Component with HTML and CSS without interaction